Serenity Prayer: History

-The prayer originally asked for courage first, and specifically for changing things that must be changed, not things that simply can be changed:

-Father, give us courage to change what must be altered, serenity to accept what cannot be helped, and the insight to know the one from the other.

-The prayer was composed in 1933.
-The prayer spread rapidly, often without attribution, through church groups in the 1930s and 1940s and was adopted and popularized by Alcoholics Anonymous in 1941 and other twelve-step programs.
-Niebuhr used it in a 1943 sermon at Heath Evangelical Union Church in Heath, Massachusetts.
-It also appeared in a sermon of Niebuhr's in the 1944 Book of Prayers and Services for the Armed Forces, while Niebuhr first published it in 1951 in a magazine column.

-Early versions of the prayer are given no title, but it was called the Serenity Prayer in a 1950 AA Grapevine journal of Alcoholics Anonymous.

-In 1962, Hallmark began using the prayer in its graduation cards crediting Niebuhr; in the 1970s they also produced a wall plaque.
+In 1962, Hallmark began using the prayer in its graduation cards, crediting Niebuhr, and in the 1970s they also produced a wall plaque.
 Posters and household ornaments were produced by others without attribution.

+Rhetorician William FitzGerald believes Wygal wrote the prayer, arguing sexism as the reason for misattribution.
+Quotation researcher Fred Shapiro has alternated in his conclusions over time.
+In 2021's The New Yale Book of Quotations, and in his discussion of it, says Wygal "was the author of the earliest known occurrence".

 Versions

 The prayer has appeared in many versions.
 Reinhold Niebuhr's versions of the prayer were always printed as a single prose sentence; printings that set out the prayer as three lines of verse modify the author's original version.
-The most well-known form is a late version, as it includes a reference to grace not found before 1951:
+The best-known form is a late version, as it includes a reference to grace not found before 1951: